lusu8892/eecs-600-sulu/README.md

 # eecs-600-sulu
-This is the branch PS_5, which is the repo to contain ps4 assignment.
+This is the branch PS_5, which is the repo to contain ps5 assignment.

-The sequence about how to start the minimal_robot.
+The sequence about how to start the two joints robot.
-1. For gazebo

-	rosrun gazebo_ros gazebo

-	" navigate to the folder "minimal_robot_description", then enter the following in terminal "

-	roscd minimal_robot_description

-	rosrun gazebo_ros spawn_model -file minimal_robot_description.urdf -urdf -model one_DOF_robot

-	rosrun minimal_joint_controller minimal_joint_controller

-	rostopic pub pos_cmd std_msgs/Float64 1.0

-2. For Rviz

-	rosrun rviz rviz

-	roslaunch minimal_robot_description minimal_robot_description.launch

-	rosrun robot_state_publisher robot_state_publisher
+"roslaunch two_joints_controller two_joints_robot.launch"

+"rosrun joints_trajectory joints_trajectory_action_client"

+"rosrun joints_trajectory joints_trajectory_action_server"